-3.6 Impact of the COVID-19 health crisis on the December 31, 2021 accounts
+2.5 Impact of the COVID-19 health crisis and situation in Ukraine on the December 31, 2021 and 2022 accounts

 The Company has, like many other companies, experienced disruptions due to the COVID 19 pandemic.
 Given the rapid changes associated with COVID 19, we have and are continuing to take the necessary precautions to protect our employees, partners and operations.
 For example, the Company has encouraged its employees in France and in the United States to work from home and to organize meetings and events in a virtual way whenever possible.
 The Company has also imposed restrictions on travel, which is now limited to professional imperatives only.